one61803/password-construction/README.md

-Note: Access this Raw in order to see the table correctly.
+Note: Click on Code tab in order to see the table correctly.

 | LINEAGE | LATEST                                    |
 |---------+-------------------------------------------|